 UPDATE: Gorilla wood glue is the perfect glue for wood projects to be kept outdoors.
 I left them out all winter to be sure they would survive the elements.
 And they DID!
 Now i don’t recommend leaving them outside all winter, because they get quite dirty.
 I wanted to test the extremes and this glue won.

-It’s a rather straightforward process.
+Making a fairy door is a rather straightforward process.
 Lay popsicle sticks out to create the design you want.
 Cut two cross pieces to hold it all together and glue.
 I used a box cutter to cut the pieces.
 You probably can get away with a good pair of scissors.

 Pick out cool buttons, charms from old jewelry, fake moss from the dollar store, and glue it on.
 I used wood stain on some, paint on others and left some bare wood.